AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Overview.md

 -   Singapore \(Singapore\)
 -   Japan \(Tokyo\) |

-**Note:** To increase the number connectors for your instance or use connectors in other regions, submit a [ticket](https://workorder-intl.console.aliyun.com/#/ticket/add/?productId=1352) to Message Queue for Apache Kafka Customer Services.
+**Note:** To increase the number connectors for your instance or use connectors in other regions, submit a[ticket](https://workorder-intl.console.aliyun.com/#/ticket/add/?productId=1352) to Message Queue for Apache Kafka Customer Services.

 ## Cross-region data synchronization

 You must enable Internet access for a connector to synchronize data from an Alibaba Cloud service in one region to an Alibaba Cloud service in another region over the Internet.
 For more information, see [Enable Internet access for a connector](/intl.en-US/User guide/Connectors/Enable Internet access for a connector.md).

-**Note:** If you need to use MySQL source connectors to synchronize data across regions, you must first activate Cloud Enterprise Network.
+**Note:** If you need to use MySQL source connectors to synchronize data across regions, you must first activate Cloud Enterprise Network \(CEN\).
 For more information, see [Create a MySQL source connector](/intl.en-US/User guide/Connectors/Create a connector/Create a MySQL source connector.md).